naoko/naoko.github.io/_posts/2018-03-05-your-project-install-pip-setup.md

 ```

 ### So that reason you might not see your new code could be:
-* At one point you might have ran `python setup.py` so make sure to remove them
+* At one point you might have ran `python setup.py install` so make sure to remove them.
 * You made change and forgot to restarted program.
 Python will load files when program started, compile it to bytecode and keep it internally.